dawdlestudios/www/src/content/wiki/webdav.md

 The WebDav server is available at `https://dawdle.space/api/webdav/`.
 You can use your username and password to access it.

+# Rclone (Cross-platform)

+Rclone is a command-line tool that supports many different protocols, including WebDav.
+You can download it [here](https://rclone.org/downloads/).

+# Other Clients

 ## Windows

 The built-in WebDav client in Windows is not very reliable.